 He recounts the current Covid-19 pandemic as being one of the most mentally challenging periods for him and for many.
 “When the president announced lockdown level-5, I was devastated as a fitness practitioner because the gyms were shut down, which meant no income to continue to support my family.”

 With the social media take-over, there has also been a significant rise in body dysmorphia issues, which are often not addressed, especially because they are considered to be feminine issues.
-However, with everyone wanting to look picture-perfect, the standards of beauty have become almost impossible, leading to a number of body image and eating disorders, including anorexia, bulimia and binge eating.
-Body dysmorphic disorder (BDD) is a form of mental illness and sees one obsessively focusing on a perceived flaw in appearance.
+However, with everyone wanting to look picture-perfect, the standards of beauty have become almost impossible, leading to body image issues and eating disorders, including anorexia, bulimia, binge eating disorder and muscle dysmorphia.
+Muscle dysmorphia is a condition where the sufferer has intense thoughts of wanting to look more muscular; it’s the reverse of anorexia.

 Mandla says these linear societal image standards are putting pressure on the entire human race, including black men.
 He believes that one of the ways to tackle this issue would be for people to stop being so largely influenced by the unrealistic social media world.

-“We need to stop spending so much time on fixing our outlook while ignoring the deeper part of ourselves, which is the inside,” he adds.
+“We need to stop spending so much time fixing the external while ignoring the deeper part of ourselves – our minds,” he adds.
 “Do you!
 Forget about what people say, as long as you’re living a healthy lifestyle and have ways to manage stress, the rest should not be a factor.”

-“We are all faced with so many day-to-day challenges, if we are not looking after our health that can lead to depression and anxiety, especially if we self-medicate with guilty pleasures than engaging in any positive physical activities.”
+“We are all faced with so many day-to-day challenges; if don’t look after our health that can lead to depression and anxiety, especially if we self-medicate with guilty pleasures than engaging in any positive physical activities.”

 He adds that in this online era, many people have turned health and fitness into a form of vanity instead of a self-care tool, “some people think living a healthy lifestyle is for the working class, middle class and upper class, which is false.”